 Use a tool like Buffer App to pre-schedule your tweets so that you are constantly providing high quality links and information to your followers throughout the day (and night).

-Use Tweriod or other tool to analyze your followers so you’ll know the most optimal time to share content with your audience.
-Tweriod can connect with Buffer so you can schedule content for times you will get the most reach with your followers.
+Analyze your followers so you’ll know the most optimal time to share content with your audience.
+Use Buffer to schedule content for times you will get the most reach with your followers.

 Twitter is a great resource for asking questions and communicating with your audience.
 Use it as free market research.
 Ask your audience what they want.
 Get feedback.
 Be personal.
 Many people are more likely to tweet a question to you than they are to leave a comment on your blog, so engage your followers as much as possible.